emilianoyoung/ai/_posts/_archive/2019-12-09-speech-recognition-technology-is-ready-to-be-consumed-by-the-masses-so-whats-next.md

 ---
 category: news
 title: "Speech recognition technology is ready to be consumed by the masses – so what’s next?"
 excerpt: "Speech recognition is in great shape – accuracy levels are good and improving all the time.
-The accuracy is no longer focused on the easy scenarios, but is now being used for noisier, harder conversational-use cases, making the technology practical for real-world applications.
-This is supported by the ability to deploy the technology in ..."
+The accuracy is no longer focused on the easy scenarios, but is now being used for noisier, harder conversational-use cases, making the technology practical for ..."
-publishedDateTime: 2019-12-09T09:00:00Z
+publishedDateTime: 2019-12-09T11:15:00Z
 sourceUrl: https://www.telegraph.co.uk/business/business-reporter/speech-recognition-technology/
 type: article
 quality: 32